The Summer Studio Journal ReRun Posts continue, and I have a longer Preamble to this one:

 Since February, I’ve been majorly “called away and taken up with things,” as K used to say.
 Much of it had to do with helping to complete collaborative works at Cabrillo College that she had been involved with, and stretching to meet some formidable deadlines in the process.
 (The photo is from one of those: the Cabrillo exhibit for the annual Ceramic Conference in Davis each April.)
 I also began teaching my own Beginning Handbuilding students, was accepted into a Big Important Exhibit and even Won An Award.
 I could have used her trusted and willing ear many times and have groaned, moaned, yelped and winced at its loss.
 Slowly, through the busy-ness and the stages of grieving, I found new ways to relate to K: a snippet of memory, a phrase, new insight into why she was a certain way, a sense of presence.

-~Liz Crain, who is relieved to at last be able to share and celebrate her special take on her ceramic-plus life with Kathryn McBride, 1950-2012.
-(This post’s title is from the famous “To be or not to be” soliloquy from Hamlet, which some of you may find refreshing to read.)
+~Liz Crain, who is relieved to at last be able to share and celebrate her special take on her ceramics-plus life with Kathryn McBride, 1950-2012.
+This post’s title is from the famous “To be or not to be” soliloquy from Hamlet. which is worth another reading.
+And additionally – five years later – she wants to tell you that the effects of a some mentors absolutely go lifetime deep and surprisingly wider than originally thought.